A Journey, Not a Destination

 Many times, parents will tell me they have tried everything.
 It may feel that way but I can tell you with love and compassion that recovery for most children is possible.
 And that it depends on the following:

-- Grain free / dairy free with lots of healthy fats – the diet recommended by Pediatric Neurologist and Harvard Professor Dr. Martha Herbert
+- Grain free / dairy free with lots of healthy fats – this is the diet recommended by Pediatric Neurologist and Harvard Professor Dr. Martha Herbert

 - A ton of yucky supplements!